jyopari/jyopari.github.io/GaussianProcess.md

 ### Radial Basis Function Kernel
 Here is the equation for the RBF Kernel from the [Kernel Cookbook](https://www.cs.toronto.edu/~duvenaud/cookbook/).\
 <img src="/GP/rbf.png" alt="drawing" width="200"/>\
-Different Kernels model different fuctions with spefic characteristics.
-To play with the kernels visually take a look at this article (CITE), it does a great job of explaining gaussian process.
+Different Kernels model different functions with specific characteristics.
+To play with the kernels visually take a look at this article (CITE), it does a great job of explaining the Gaussian process.
-Lets take a look at an imporant kernel.
+Let's take a look at an important kernel.
 This is called the RBF kernel (Radial basis function kernel) take a look at the Wikipedia page for its equation(CITE).
 Below is a simple code that produce a covariance matrix using this kernel from x = 0 to x = 24, and σ = 1, l = 1.

 ``` python
 #RBF Kernel